zeropsio/zParser/README.md

 Characters can be escaped using backslash `\`.
 This also means it is mandatory to escape `\` like so `\\` for it to be printed out.

-One caveat is usage in languages like YAML.
-If used inside YAML's quoted strings, all backslashes `\` must be escaped twice (`\\\\` instead of `\\`).
+⚠️ One caveat is usage in languages like YAML.
+If used inside YAML's quoted strings, all backslashes `\` MUST be escaped twice (`\\\\` instead of `\\`).
 This is needed so backslash is preserved through both YPARS and YAML parsing (as both remove one `\`).